shims

 Stack clamp diameter

 Dyno tuners often refer to the clamp diameter effect as an example of the highly nonlinear behavior of shim stacks.
-In reality, the nonlinear behavior is simply due to the large clamp diameters closing off a portion of the valve port.
+In reality, the nonlinear behavior is simply due to large clamp diameters closing off a portion of the valve port.
 The Shim ReStackor r.port input accounts for the effect of large clamp diameters closing off a portion of the valve port.

 stack clamp blockage